 - Better design choices

 - Raises the home’s value

 - Changes the look of an older house and may undermine its historic charm or value

 - Takes more time to complete the installation

 An article on the impartial government website, Energy.gov, puts it this way: “If you have old windows in your home, the best way to improve your home’s energy efficiency is to replace them with new, energy-efficient windows.”
 It goes on to say that for home renovators on tight budgets, storm windows are a good option.

 Replacing your old windows with new-technology, energy-efficient windows are the clear winner in long-term value, but it’ll cost more up front.
-Choose proven brands, such as Stanek’s UltraExtreme vinyl replacement windows, that are strong, hard to hurt, lovely, and backed by solid, long-term warranties.
-Stanek has been a prominent leader in the industry since the mid-1900s, and is now owned by Great Day Improvements, LLC.
+Choose proven brands, such as Stanek brand UltraExtreme vinyl replacement windows, that are durable, beautiful, and backed by a solid, limited lifetime material warranty and a two-year labor warranty.

 About Quality Low-Energy Replacement Windows